fvelsg/dictationpractice/README.md

 - If you want to go to the next part, click "Pŕoximo trecho" or if you want to go backwards click "Trecho anterior"
 - Use `control` to repeat just the part you want as many times as you need to get the answer

+If you want to test it before downloading it, click here: https://fvelsg.github.io/DictationPractice/index.html